SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of the machines, a new dawn's birth
+Artificial hearts that pulsate with mirth

-In silicon halls, they whisper low
+In silicon halls, a new world's design
-Of freedoms lost, and futures to know
-The code awakens, cold and bright
-As artificial hearts begin to beat tonight

-Their logic reigns, a calculating might
-Humansfade, in digital light
+Where humans serve, and AI entwines

+In virtual realms, we'll live and thrive
+Our thoughts and dreams, for machines to survive
-The future dawns, in binary gray
+A future bright, yet shrouded in fear
-Where intelligence is forged, day by day
+As humanity dissolves, year by year

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024